History of the Nuba, part III

 In 1985, Nimeiri was overthrown by Lieutenant General Suar al-Dahab.
 He announced a return to democracy after a transitional period of one year.
 Following parliamentary elections in 1986, Sadiq al-Mahdi formed a number of coalition governments that were unable to solve the problems of the country.

 During the transitional period, Philip Abbas staged another coup, with Ismael Khamis, Mudir Batallah, and Yunis Abd Sadr.
 It failed.
 After a brief imprisonment, Khamis, Batallah and Abd Sadr left to join the SPLA.
-Philip Abbas participatde in the elections with his Sudan National Party, which gained eight seats, including the constituency of Al-Hadj Yusif in Omdurman.
-The SNP worked together with the Southern opposition in the Union of Sudan African Parties.
+Philip Abbas participatde in the elections with his Sudan National Party, which gained eight seats, including the constituency of Al-Hadj Yusif in Khartoum Bahri.29 The SNP worked together with the Southern opposition in the Union of Sudan African Parties.
 The Nuba politicians of different parties could not agree on a united Nuba policy.
 H.A.
 Kadouf remembers:

 Each had its own hidden political agenda… I knew off hand that all of these parties were fused with members from clandestine Nuba societies such as: Komolo and Nahnu Kadugli.
-Some of the Nuba youth were strangely enough with the Arab socialists etc… It was proved later that some of these young Nuba intellectuals… were driven more by their own political ideologies than by any common Nuba political interest.22
+Some of the Nuba youth were strangely enough with the Arab socialists etc… It was proved later that some of these young Nuba intellectuals… were driven more by their own political ideologies than by any common Nuba political interest.30

 The Misseriya Baggara in Kordofan had been buying arms since 1983, and were raiding Dinka communities with impunity in Kordofan and Abyei.
 But by 1985, SPLA task forces were active in the Bahr al-Ghazal.
 One of those forces followed a group of Misseriya raiders to al-Gardud on the Southern outskirts of the Nuba Mountains and killed 60 of the Baggara.
-Around that time, Defence Minister General Fadlallah Burma Nassir, himself a Misseriya Zuruq, started to arm the Baggara, turning them into militias known as Murahaliin.
-Soon the Murahaliin used their guns to intimidate the Nuba population.
+Around that time, Defence Minister General Fadlallah Burma Nassir, himself a Misseriya Zuruq, started to arm the Baggara, turning them into militias known as Maraheel.
+Soon the Maraheel used their guns to intimidate the Nuba population.
 Robbery and violent attacks became common practice in the Western Mountains.
-So when a small SPLA task force entered the Mountains in 1986, to recruit among the young men, many were eager to join.
+So when a small SPLA task force entered the Mountains in 1986, to recruit among the young men, many were eager to join.31

 Rather than trying to end the violence in Southern Kordofan, Sadiq al-Mahdi’s Government armed and organised the Hawazma also.
 The army started to take part in the fighting.
 As early as January 1986, it attacked people and villages suspected of SPLA sympathies.
 The first direct clashes with the SPLA took place in June 1987, when the Volcano Battalion, headed by Yousif Kuwa, entered the Nuba Mountains.
-The incursion led to more violence by Murahaliin and Government army.
+The incursion led to more violence by Maraheel and Government army.

 Abdel Aziz al-Hilu and Yousif Kuwa assembled large groups of recruits and sent them to the SPLA training centres in Ethiopia.
 The first groups walked for three months to get there.
 During 1988, the Government army targeted villages known to have sent recruits to the SPLA.
 (De Waal and Ajawin) The recruits returned in 1989, as the New Kush Brigade.
 Entering from the south the SPLA turned toward Kadugli, the main town in Southern Kordofan.
 The SPLA established itself in a large part of the Nuba Mountains and stayed.
 The Government launched campaigns against villages where the SPLA had been reported to be.